nurmohammed840/extension.vsix/JustBlack/README.md

-# Dark mode for vs code
+# Just Black for VSCode

-This drak theme was desine spacifely for syntax highlighting .
+This dark theme was designed specifically for syntax highlighting.

-## Info

 ![Try it out!](https://raw.githubusercontent.com/nurmohammed840/VSC.ext/master/JustBlack/img/one.png)</br></br></br>

 ![Try it out!](https://raw.githubusercontent.com/nurmohammed840/VSC.ext/master/JustBlack/img/two.png)
-created on November,2019
+created on November, 2019

 ### Note

 Make sure <code>"editor.semanticHighlighting.enabled": false </code>

-#### Do you like it !?
+#### Do you like it!?

-Any suggestions OR report issue on <a href="https://github.com/nurmohammed840/VSC.ext">GitHub</a>
+Feel free to leave suggestions or report issues on <a href="https://github.com/nurmohammed840/VSC.ext">GitHub</a>.